DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The incidence of bullous SLE was estimated to be 0.22 and 0.26 cases per million per year in France and Singapore.
 In a large cohort of sera taken from patients with immunobullous disorders, 1–2% were identified as bullous SLE [1,2].

-Like SLE, bullous SLE typically occurs in women of African descent in their thirties.
-It can, however, occur in all ages, sexes, and ethnicities.
+Like SLE, bullous SLE has been reported most commonly in women of African descent in their thirties.
+However, bullous SLE occurs in all ages, sexes, and ethnicities.

-Bullous SLE is classified into type 1 and type 2.
+Bullous SLE is classified into three types based on immunohistochemistry.

 Predisposing factors include adverse drug reactions to hydralazine, penicillamine, methimazole; and exposure to ultraviolet (UV) B radiation.